merixstudio/merix-template/README.md

 gulp production
 ```

-this command doesn't start a dev server and it minifies all the styles and scripts.
-This command should be used when build files for backend integration.
+This command does not start a dev server and it minifies all the styles and scripts.
+This command should be used when building files for backend integration.

 ## Folder structure

 ```
-├── _build  # Contains builded project
+├── _build/              * contains built project
-├── fonts   # Contains fonts and icon fonts used in the project │           # (without fonts imported from Google Fonts/Typekit etc.)
+├── fonts/               * contains fonts and icon fonts used in the project (without fonts imported from Google Fonts / Typekit)
-├── gulp    # Contains Gulp tasks definitions
-├── images  # Contains images used in the project
+├── gulp/                * contains gulp tasks definitions ├── images/              * contains images used in the project
+|   └── placeholders/    * contains all image placeholders
-├── media   # Contains other media files used in project (documents, videos etc.)
+├── media/               * contains other media files that can be uploaded by the user or admin (documents, videos, etc.)
-├── scripts         # Contains all script files
-├── styles          # Contains all styles used in the project │   ├── base        # Base styles
-│   ├── components  # Styles for specific components
-│   ├── layout      # Layout styles
-│   ├── pages       # Page specific styles
-│   └── utils       # Utilities, helpers styles
+├── scripts/
+|   ├── site.js          * contains Site class with find and parseContent methods
+|   ├── components/      * all elements in the website should be divided into independent modules, so all scripts for modules should be defined in separate files in this directory
+|   ├── polyfills/       * fill the gap between the browser and technology
+|   ├── utils/           * contains common functions
+|   └── vendors/         * all scripts required by the external libraries
+├── styles/
+|   ├── main.scss        * contains only imports of partial files described below
+|   ├── base/            * contains all base styles of the website
+|   ├── components/      * all elements in the website should be divided into independent modules, so all styles for modules should be defined in separate files in this directory
+|   ├── layout/          * styles related with the main elements of the website eg.: footer, header, grid, forms, wysiwyg editor
+|   ├── pages/           * styles needed by specific sub page if it can't be put into module
+|   ├── utils/           * contains mixins and variables
+|   └── vendors/         * all styles required by the external libraries
-└── templates       # Contains all HTML templates files
+└── templates            * contains all HTML templates files
 ```